Humana picks up the tab for Medicare Advantage doctor visits

 Humana Inc. covers nearly 4.5 million people as the nation’s second-largest provider of Medicare Advantage plans.
 Those are privately run versions of the government’s Medicare program for people age 65 and over and those who have severe disabilities or illnesses.

 Many insurers, including Humana, have already waived costs for COVID-related care and telemedicine visits.
-Humana’s new waiver applies to all primary care and behavioral health visits.
+Humana's new waiver applies to all primary care and to outpatient behavioral health visits.

 Company leaders say they are trying to make it easier for people to keep up with their health, especially older customers who may have a few chronic health problems.